dario-j-c/jhpkins-machine-learning-project/ml_project.md

     ) %>%
   select_best(metric = "accuracy")

+# Calculate metrics on reserved data for testing
 # The if statement is a quick work around for the time needed to calculate
 if (any(list.files() == "final.fit.RData")) {
   load("final.fit.RData")